 How to control Whitefly

-White fly are tiny white/cream/silvery pests with two whitish wings on its back, commonly found on vegetable and ornamental plants.
-You can tell where they have been feeding as they leave a whitish powdery wax behind them.
-Like aphids they suck the sap out of the plants and excrete sweet honeydew, but this honeydew can cause the leaves to go mouldy.
-They lay oval shaped eggs vertically underneath the leaves and can be very difficult to see.
-The eggs hatch up to 23 days later, into a nymph.
-These nymphs don’t move around much as they do not have wings at this stage, but they can still cause a lot of damage feeding.
+Whiteflies are tiny white, cream or silvery pests with two pale wings on their backs, commonly found on vegetable and ornamental plants.
+You can often tell where they have been feeding as they leave behind a whitish, powdery wax.
+Like aphids, whiteflies suck sap from plants and excrete a sweet honeydew, which can cause mould to form on the leaves.
+Whiteflies lay oval-shaped eggs vertically on the underside of leaves, which can be difficult to see.
+These eggs hatch up to 23 days later into wingless nymphs that continue feeding and causing damage.

 Symptoms